Über bksmrt

 - Not a price-comparison platform — it shows list prices but does not compare purchase offers

-- No resale-value estimation — planned as a future Pro feature
+- No full resale-value estimation yet — a placeholder is already visible in each book's detail view; the actual valuation is planned as a Pro feature

 Getting Started